catc/react-timekeeper/README.md

 ------------

 Other useful commands:
-- build docs: `npm run docs:build`
+- new npm releases:
-- run all tests: `npm run tests`
+  - bump version: `npm version NEW_VERSION`, commit and push - CI should publish to npm automatically
-- watch tests: `npm run tests:watch`
+- new github releases
-- create lib to publish npm: `npm run lib`
+  - manual (TODO - add github action)